ByteDev/ByteDev.Encoding/README.md

 ### HexEncoder

-`HexEncoder` provides a way to encode to hexadecimal strings and decode back again.
+`HexEncoder` provides a way to encode to Hexadecimal (Base 16) strings and decode back again.

 ```csharp
 IEncoder encoder = new HexEncoder('='); // optional delimiter arg